Build a Creator Community That Makes Subscribers Stay — Discord, Telegram, and VIP Groups That Work

 Tiered Access Pricing

-• Free Discord tier: Open to anyone.
+- Free Discord tier: Open to anyone.
 Limited channels.
-Funnel to OnlyFans.
+Funnels to OnlyFans subscription.

-• VIP tier: Premium pricing ($50-100/month extra) or automatically granted to top spenders.
-Full access to everything.
+- VIP tier: Premium pricing ($50–$100/month additional) or automatically granted to top spenders.

 Community-Exclusive Content

-Drop content in the community that doesn’t go on OnlyFans:
+Drop content in the community that never appears on OnlyFans:

-This gives community members value they can’t get anywhere else.
+This gives community members value they cannot get anywhere else — which is exactly the point.

-• Watch parties — watch a movie or show together on Discord
+- Watch parties — watch a movie or show together in Discord

 Community-Only PPV

 Announce PPV content exclusively in the community first.
 Give members early access or special pricing.
-This rewards community participation and drives content sales.
+This rewards community participation and consistently drives higher PPV unlock rates.

-This doesn’t need to be time-intensive.
 Consistent small touchpoints matter more than occasional long sessions.
+This doesn’t need to consume your day.

 Weekly Events

-Pick one weekly event and commit to it:
+Pick one weekly event and commit to it consistently:

-• Monday: New week, new poll (what content should I create?)
+- Monday: New week poll (what content should I create?)

 Milestone Celebrations